 At one of the meetings a couple of kids with greasy hair had a card table at the auditorium door showing off their computer on a board that had a built in video display, built in basic as well as a tape interface, they called it the Apple.
 Many of the Silicon Valley microcomputer types were attending these meetings.

-- General Announcements (Lee Felsenstein)
+- General Announcements (Lee Felsenstein Wiki)

 - Guest speaker or speakers